-What if you are not happy with your child's care, doctor, or health care provider in managed care?
+What can you do if your child's care is denied, delayed, reduced, or stopped in managed care?
 Submit a grievance

 If a doctor treated your child poorly or rudely, or you are not satisfied with the quality of care, or you cannot find a doctor, you can submit a grievance for your child.
 A grievance is for any disagreement on anything an appeal or State Hearing does not cover.
 It is for issues or concerns that do not deny, delay, reduce, or stop any of your child's services.
 You may also submit a grievance to your child's managed care plan for complaints related to your child's covered services, including quality of or access to care.